You are here

 - When can participants do their externships/internships?

-- FUTURE participants can begin their externship or internship experiences any time after completion of the Professional Development workshop series (Certificate Track) or 1-day workshop (Self-Directed Track), and can do them throughout their postdoctoral appointment or graduate degree program.
-Certificate Track participants who prefer to do an internship after their postdoc or graduate program has ended have up to six months after the termination of their UCD appointment/program to complete the internship requirement for the professional development certificate.
+- FUTURE participants can begin their externship or internship experiences any time after completion of the Professional Development workshop series, and can do them throughout their postdoctoral appointment or graduate degree program.
+FUTURE Program participants who prefer to do an internship after their postdoc or graduate program has ended have up to six months after the termination of their UCD appointment/program to complete the internship requirement for the professional development certificate.

 - Can a postdoc/graduate student do an externship/internship if he/she is on a fellowship or training grant?